govardhananam/Attack-Classes-Prediction-using-Machine-Learning-Algorithms/README.md

 # Prediction of attack classes of NSL KDD dataset using KNN, Random Forest, Logistic Regression, Support Vector Machine and Adaptive Boosted Trees

-The dataset is divided in train and test, which can be obtained from the resources.
+The dataset is divided in train and test (txt files), which can be obtained from the resources.
 Make changes at the input of file by placing approriate path.

 Just RUN on Google Collab or Juptypr notebook.